 How to Prevent Heat Stress and Exhaustion

-When there is a high heat index, it is recommended to stay indoors where there is sufficient air conditioning.
+When there is a high heat index, staying indoors with sufficient air conditioning is recommended.
 However, if going outdoors is unavoidable, these preventative steps could help you to avoid heat-related illnesses:

-Avoid excess clothing and instead wear loose-fitting clothing that is lightweight.
+Avoid excess clothing and instead wear loose-fitting, lightweight clothing.
 You should also wear light-colored clothing and a wide-brimmed hat.

 Wear sunscreen with 30 SPF or more.

 To prevent dehydration, drink plenty of water during the day.
 A sports drink is good for during or after workouts; however, during extreme heat, it can sometimes cause salt depletion.
 As a general rule of thumb, cool water is advised.
 (During cooler workouts, don’t be afraid to use sports drinks, though!)